comunicar-una-pagina-web-con-asyncwebsockets-en-el-esp8266

 Communicating a web page with AsyncWebsockets on ESP8266 or ESP32

-We will refer to the ESP8266, but the same code is compatible for the ESP32, adjusting the name of the libraries.
+We will refer to the ESP8266, but the same code is compatible with the ESP32, adjusting the library names.
 At the end, you have the code for both the ESP8266 and the ESP32.

 In the previous post, we saw how to use Websockets as an alternative to Ajax requests for projects that require low lag or server-to-client communication.